This site is for occupational therapy practitioners responding to the occupational needs and rights of people displaced by war and persecution.

 - the impact of the occupational therapy profession is largely proportional to the number of practitioners with teams, programs and organisations working in that field of practice, and

-- these ‘how questions’ have not yet been addressed in occupational therapy literature about human displacement.
+- these ‘how questions’ have not yet been addressed in occupational therapy literature about human displacement (Adriel, 2018).

-Ultimately this site will have served it’s purpose to the extent that it helps you ‘do something, do more, do better’ (WHO, 2013) in our profession’s response to displaced people.
+Ultimately this site is useful to the extent that it helps you ‘do something, do more, do better’ (WHO, 2013) in our profession’s response to displaced people.

 You might also like